 The Center for EcoTechnology (CET) helps people and businesses save energy and reduce waste.
 CET has been a leader in the wasted-food reduction and diversion movement for more than 20 years, implementing some of the first wasted food composting programs in the country, and contributing to effective public policy.
 Now they are helping Connecticut schools with state-specific resources, program design & implementation services, and more!
-See our Reducing Food Waste page for more information on CET and to take a look at case study here in CT!
+See here for more information on CET and to take a look at a case study here in CT (Wilton)!

 Hunger Banquet: A ‘hunger banquet’ can be a great way to encourage students (particularly middle and high school) to think about issues such as food production, sustainability, economics, and global equity.
 Informational resources, along with suggested guidelines for hosting your own hunger banquet are available from Oxfam America.

 View the agenda here for a School Carton Recycling Virtual Convening event co-sponsored by Carton Council.
 Check out these helpful resources:

 -Carton Council: School Council Recycling Presentation

 Audubon Connecticut’s Schoolyard Habitat: Dedicated to immersive outdoor learning, Audubon Connecticut has an array of helpful resources for developing a schoolyard habitat, including guides, lesson plans, and even funding opportunities.
 Be sure to check out upcoming events for professional development workshops to help make your schoolyard habitat the best it can be!

 Build a Rain Garden: UCONN has a number of good rain garden resources, and their manual, Rain Gardens in Connecticut: A Design Guide for Homeowners, is a must-read for anyone interested in starting a rain garden.
 A mobile app makes designing a rain garden as easy as possible, and puts a database of native plants right at your fingertips.
 They even have a cost calculator to help with the planning process.